 Stroke Prevention: Surgery

 In some cases, a stroke results from a narrowed carotid artery -- the blood vessels that travel up each side of the neck to bring blood to the brain.
 People who have had a mild stroke or TIA due to this problem may benefit from surgery known as carotid endarterectomy.
 This procedure removes plaque from the lining of the carotid arteries and can help prevent additional strokes.

 Doctors can also treat a clogged carotid artery without major surgery in some cases.
 The procedure, called angioplasty, involves temporarily inserting a catheter into the artery and inflating a tiny balloon to widen the area that is narrowed by plaque.
 A metal tube, called a stent, can be inserted and left in place to keep the artery open.

 Life After a Stroke

-More than half of people who have a stroke regain the ability to take care of themselves.
+Many people who have a stroke regain the ability to take care of themselves if they follow their rehabilitation plan.
 Those who get clot-busting drugs soon enough may recover completely.
 And those who experience disability can often learn to function independently through therapy.
-While the risk of a second stroke is higher at first, this risk drops off over time.
+It has been shown that 3% to 4% of all patients that experience a stroke will subsequently experience a second stroke.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.